 I usually marinate the cheap for 1-2 hours for good absorption of spices and flavours.
 But you can always keep them for more or less time.
 Sometimes I marinate the soya champ for even a day in advance.
 You can cut them into small pieces or just cook them on the stick that’s your own choice.
 I usually let them on the stick because of the ease of eating.

-So, if you are looking for some protein rich snack or appetisers these soya chaap can be a great tasty snack option for vegetarians.
+If you are looking for some protein-rich snack or appetisers, this soya chaap can be a great tasty snack option for vegetarians.
 I usually serve these with sliced onion/chopped salad, mint chutney.
-In the end of cooking sprinkling some chaat masala and generous squeeze of lime makes it all the more interesting and taste like regular street style Afghani soya chaap.
+At the end of cooking, sprinkle some chaat masala and a generous squeeze of lime makes it all the more interesting and taste like regular street style Afghani soya chaap.

 Dry Soya Chaap Recipe / Afghani Style Soya Chaap Recipe Video in Hindi

 Dry Soya Chaap Recipe - Afgani Soya Chaap

 - 1 teaspoon red chili powder

 - Salt to taste

 - Wash and dry all soya chaaps along with sticks.